d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

             amp: 419.14, newtonAmp: 132.43}
 ```

-where the densities are in occupancy units, the radii are in units of the per-galaxy $r_{\rm Max}$ (which is supplied in the rotmod file), `eps` and `support` are the framework's softening and coupling parameters, `amp` is the framework velocity-response amplitude $A_{\rm fw}$, and `newtonAmp` is the Newtonian-baseline amplitude $A_N$ used for the comparison curve and for the mass conversion described in §3.2.
+where the densities are in occupancy units, the radii are in units of the per-galaxy $r_{\rm Max}$ (which is supplied in the rotmod file), `eps` and `support` are the framework's softening and coupling parameters, `amp` is the density-slider range normalization described in §3.2, while $A_{\rm fw}$ is the framework velocity-response amplitude used in the plotted velocity curve; `newtonAmp` is the Newtonian-baseline amplitude $A_N$ used for the comparison curve and for the mass conversion also described in §3.2.

 The full table is too long to reproduce inline; the data file in the supplementary material is the authoritative version.
+[Github current version](https://github.com/d3x0r/STFRPhysics/tree/master/AI/Revised/fig/galaxy-fits)

 ---